vanshtibrewal/dinov2-ssl-finetuning/README.md

 python dinov2/run/train/train.py
 ```

+Of course arguments can be passed with the function as well (see also the original DINOv2).

 ## Continue finetuning

 If you want to continue finetuning or use the DINO heads, the remaining weights can be found here: